-When children are required to self-isolate, we are committed to providing remote learning in order to support their development.
+We are committed to providing remote learning in order to support children's development.
 We appreciate the support of our families in facilitating successful remote education arrangements which are detailed below.

-In the case of a single child or a small group of children self-isolating from a class, the class teacher will use Class Dojo to contact parents and share work.
-This will involve work which is matched to the content being covered in school.
+In the case where Remote Education is necessary, the class teacher will use Class Dojo to contact parents and share work.
 Children can print this work or complete it on separate paper.
-Photographs of any completed work can be returned to the teacher through Class Dojo, where general weekly feedback will be offered.
+Photographs of any completed work can be returned to the teacher through Class Dojo, where general feedback will be offered.
 Typically there will be an English focussed task and a maths focused task each day.
 There will be a topic based activity for completion over the week.

-In the case of an entire class bubble isolating, children will be provided details of how to access remote education through Seesaw – in the Foundation Stage this will be through Tapestry.
+In the case of a larger group needing to access remote education for a longer time period, this will be through Seesaw – in the Foundation Stage this will be through Tapestry.
 Work will be posted for children by 9am each day in the form of online activities.
 There will often be links to watch followed by related content from resources we use in school, including White Rose Maths, BBC bite size and the Oak National Academy.
 On top of this, teachers will record learning videos with home learning tasks.
-A "live" element to home learning will have a focus on maintaining teacher-pupil and pupil-pupil interaction.
 Children will sometimes be asked to complete their work through the app, at other times, they will be encouraged to write / make / build to demonstrate their learning.
 In these instances, photographs should be uploaded.
 Teachers will monitor content daily and offer feedback through Seesaw or Tapestry.
 Feedback can take many forms and may not always be extensive written comments for individual children.
 Work will be adapted throughout the week as the teacher assesses class and individual pupil progress.
 We teach the same curriculum remotely as we do in school wherever possible and appropriate.
 Some of the wider curriculum topics will require more independence than the English and Maths tasks and we encourage children to explore their own interests on top of directed tasks.

 When children do not have devices to access this work, printed versions can be arranged and mailed out.
 If appropriate, school devices will be loaned to families to support Remote Learning.
 As a school, we have a limited number of devices available to support families in accessing remote learning.
 Please contact Mr. Pollock through Class Dojo or by email (email@example.com).